svenluijten/helpers/README.md

 All available functions are listed here, along with their usage and an example on how I would use them.

 ### current_route
-This function will return `true` if you're on the given route name, `false` otherwise.
+This function will return `true` if you're on the given route name, `false` otherwise:

 ```php
 $isHome = current_route('home');